We are proud to announce... The Terlingua Star Park!

 While we’re stargazing together, the SeeStar S50 astrophotography rig is silently capturing images of the same target the main telescope is tracking.

 Comparing what your eyeball sees through the telescope to what the camera has stacked for extended time is one of the highlights.
-We’ll rotate through planets, star clusters, and nebulae, sharing facts and stories as we go.
+We’ll rotate through a series of planets, star clusters, galaxies and nebulae, sharing facts and stories as we go.

 ⏱ Program Length